Definition - Attention Saturation Bias

 LEARN MORE

-4-Part Video on "Normalization of Deviance" from astronaut Mike Mullane talking about the Challenger and Columbia disasters.
+Attention Saturation is closely related to "Normalization of Deviance," which is described very well by astronaut Mike Mullane talking about the Challenger and Columbia disasters.

 Management's role is to take general principles, like "Think Safety First!", and connect them to the specific tasks and contexts relevant to each person they are responsible for.
 Sometimes, this involves telling a story.
 Other times, it may require training on a specific task or tool, coaching while observing, or asking questions to validate how others are thinking.